Overview

 2. Community review on bitcoin-dev mailing list

-3. Implementation in Bitcoin Core (if accepted)
+3. Rollout in Bitcoin Core (if accepted)

 4. Soft fork activation (miner signaling + user adoption)